DallinTG/c-sand_sim/README.md

 _________________________________________________
 Info
 -------------------------------------------------
-This is a sand sim or at least that's what i call it this was my first project in c++ i built 2 sand sims in JS before this but quickly ran into performance issues so i decided to try C++. y a sand sim in the first place this is because of the game noita and my brother would not shut up about it.
+This is a sand sim or at least that's what I call it this was my first project in c++ i built 2 sand sims in JS before this but quickly ran into performance issues so i decided to try C++. y a sand sim in the first place this is because of the game noita and my brother would not shut up about it.
+Bilt with C++ and raylib
 _________________________________________________
 Controls
 -------------------------------------------------